ohlogic/auto_python_rapydscript/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-03
+Added a way to optionally show unicode type python quick tags with a boolean from index.php to display source code with or without unicode type python quick tags.
+Note that this feature is commented out initially, by default.

 2015-02-02
 Added a comment at the end of index.php to explain a found senario to further recommend the different file format and NOT the one file format, this comment explanation then makes the simple_postprocessor.py  unnecessary and during a source code refactoring can be removed.